jiangshan123/Capstone_TDI/README.md

 ### Delivery
 Cluster customers (using K-means or DTs) using purchase history and browsing behavior where an end-user may prioritize (add weight) or eliminate features using a web-app front-end.

+## Data Source
+## Demo Data

+* Demo Data can be found here: https://github.com/jiangshan123/Capstone_TDI/blob/master/data/user_data_rui_liu.csv

+* Demo data is a CSV file with some anonymized user data.
+The data corresponds to customers who purchase hair care products.
+Each row is a user (with a corresponding user_id) and there are 88759 users.
+The table contains 109 columns, or features, where user_id is considered a feature.

+* There is no transaction data, but we summarize customers' transaction history using lifetime total revenue (LTR).
+This is the column in the dataset with label "predicted_future_ltr_10yr".
+Also included are revenue (total revenue so far) and purchases (total number of orders so far).

+* There are also user-profile questions that were provided via an online Quiz.
+The 109 columns include categorical data that has been one-hot-encoded.

 ## Heroku website
 https://kmeans-web.herokuapp.com/